calaldees/teacherEducation/teacherEducation/_sessions.md

     * Technologies for teaching Computing
         * Microbits, Arduino, Raspberry Pi, Linux and Machine Virtualisation
 * Mentor
+    * OneNote
+        * How does the department use the data gathered form assessment?
+        * How should data be used in the pupil progress evidence bundles?
+    * Guidance
         * Task: Identify a range of misconception that have been encountered for each year group taught.
             * Where do many of the subject misconceptions originate?
                 * #2/e-HowLearn-LearnHow-identify_misconception
             * Can these misconceptions be anticipated?
             * How are other computing teachers using 'misconceptions' positively in learning?
                 * #6/q-Assessment-LearnHow-highlight_misconceptions
             * What effective strategies are being used?
                 * #6/d-Assessment-LearnHow-identify_misconceptions_in_lesson
             * Show evidence of including evidence of misconceptions in planning and reflect on their use.
                 * #3/4-SubjCur-LearnThat-anticipate_misconceptions
         * What additional computing hardware is used by the department - how is this linked to pedagogy and pupil progress

 ### EP9
 Friday 1st December 16:30